wangit124/Hackeye.io/README.md

 Perhaps the most DIFFICULT aspects of my exploration (required the most debugging, google searches, and head-banging) were:

-A. Implementing methods of client-server data-sharing using Node->EJS->Client JS
+A. Implementing methods of client-server data-sharing using Node --> EJS --> Vanilla JS

 B. Rendering dynamic client-side content from HTTP requests using ONLY Vanilla JS and EJS

 C. Learning syntax and documentation for new test framework NightWatch JS and running tests using Chrome Webdriver.